feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

 98 Resident of Batavia reminded the government that under the changed financial conditions, most Chinese officers would be endeavouring to earn an income, and to expect their services to be free was no longer reasonable.
 The Resident suggested that giving the Chinese officers a fixed official salary would generate feelings of loyalty.87 And indeed, their loyalty to the Dutch government, which became critical during the turbulent period of the Pan-Chinese movement, would be better assured if their position was affirmed as government paid officials.88 Thus by the turn of the century the Chinese officership had the status of an unpaid government post which no longer benefitted from privileges such as entry to revenue-farming; clearly therefore it was no longer an attractive proposition for rich members of the Chinese community.89

 Despite the lengthy discussion which took place within the Dutch government, a decision to give salaries to the officers of the Chineesch Bestuur was never made.
 And if one looks further, this was purely due to financial restrictions.
 In all probability the Dutch government was simply unable to allocate funds to this instrument of the Interior Administration.
-It was financial restraints, too, that discouraged the Dutch from unifying of the wijkbestuur, district administration, managed by wardmasters for the whole of Java, to replace the Chineesch Bestuur.20 |
+It was financial restraints, too, that discouraged the Dutch from unifying of the wijkbestuur, district administration, managed by wardmasters for the whole of Java, to replace the Chineesch Bestuur.20 I

 87 Letter of Resident of Batavia to Director of Home Affairs, 6 December 1911, no. 20707/6, in defending his proposal to give an allowance for the office expenses of Chinese officers in the environs of Batavia; see Gouvernementsbesluit, 27 January 1912, no. 80.

-88 "Chineesche Officieren", De Indische Gids, vol. |, 1914, p.
+88 "Chineesche Officieren", De Indische Gids, vol. I, 1914, p.
 886.

 89 "Chineesche Officieren en Wijkmeesters", De Indische Gids, vol. Il, 1913, p.1373.